Jean-LouisH/jean-louish.github.io/README.md

 ![Screenshot](https://raw.githubusercontent.com/Jean-LouisH/AbstractNameGenerator/main/Screenshot.png)

-This is a Script to Take a Syllable Count from the User, Generate a Permutation List of Abstract Syllables and Allow the User to Choose How and Which Will be Presented to Them.
+This is a script to take a syllable count from the user, generate a permutation list of abstract syllables and allow the user to choose how and which will be presented to them.

 ## [Title Case Converter](https://github.com/Jean-LouisH/TitleCaseConverter)